Human Search Engine

 I feel like a

-, a passage (a pipe or tunnel) a channel for
+, a passage, a pipe, a tunnel or a channel for

-transferring information, synchronizing information to and from various
+transferring information and synchronizing information to and from various

 Projects are the work accumulated from one Human Editor -